 Recipe from tipsbulletin.com.

 Cats hate the strong smell of vinegar.
 Take a bottle of vinegar spray and spray it around your gravel.
 Vinegar is acidic, so you will have the added bonus of killing your weeds too.
 Don’t spray the vinegar on any vegetation you want to keep.

 Replace the gravel

 If whatever you try, you just can’t stop cats from pooping on your gravel driveway, a last-ditch attempt would be to replace the driveway with a different type of gravel, or even a different surface altogether.

 If you’re thinking of replacing your gravel with artificial grass, think again because cats like to poo on that just as much.

 Is there such a thing as anti-cat gravel?

-To deter cats from pooing on your gravel choose large stones of 20mm and above.
+To deter cats from pooing on your gravel, choose large stones of 20mm and above.
 If you will be walking on your gravel don’t go higher than 20mm.
 The shape of the stones is important too.
-Go for sharp stones rather than rounded so that cats find them uncomfortable to walk on them.
+Go for sharp stones rather than round, so that cats find them uncomfortable to walk on them.